6.4.2.30 FTB reconciliation due to maintenance income

 This topic explains how maintenance income (1.1.M.10) can affect the reconciliation of FTB Part A. It details:

-- the assessment of a payee's entitlement
+- assessment of entitlement – private collect

-- how maintenance income is annualised.
+- maintenance income

 Assessment of entitlement - Child Support collect

-For individuals who use Child Support collect and are entitled to more than the base rate of FTB Part A under the income test, and who have, or whose partner has, children from a previous relationship reconciliation must also take into account the actual amount of maintenance income received during the relevant income year (1.1.R.23).
+For individuals who use Child Support collect (3.1.5.50) and are entitled to more than the base rate of FTB Part A under the income test, and who have, or whose partner has, children from a previous relationship, reconciliation must also take into account the actual amount of maintenance income received during the relevant income year (1.1.R.23).

-This means that at reconciliation a payee's FTB Part A entitlement is calculated on both their actual ATI (1.1.A.20) and the actual amount of maintenance income received.
+This means that at reconciliation, a payee's FTB Part A entitlement is calculated on both their actual ATI (1.1.A.20) and the actual amount of maintenance income received.
 This is compared to the amount of FTB Part A they were paid based on estimate/s of both their ATI and maintenance income.

 Assessment of entitlement - private collect